-- Develop simple yet numerous avenues for encouraging participation. - Improve relationships between private and public sector groups at different levels of government and promote cooperative working groups. - Utilize visualization techniques to describe metropolitan transportation plans and TIPs. - Provide timely notice and reasonable access to information about transportation issues and processes. - Provide adequate public notice of public participation activities and time for public review and comment at key decision points, including but not limited to a reasonable opportunity to comment on the proposed metropolitan transportation plan and the TIP. - Seek out and consider the needs of those traditionally underserved by existing transportation systems, such as low-income and minority households, who may face challenges accessing employment and other services. - Coordinate with the statewide transportation and local governments planning public involvement and consultation processes.
+- Develop simple yet numerous avenues for encouraging participation. - Improve relationships between private and public sector groups at different levels of government and promote cooperative working groups. - Utilize visualization techniques to describe metropolitan transportation plans and TIPs. - Provide timely notice and reasonable access to information about transportation issues and processes. - Provide adequate public notice of public participation activities, allowing time for public review and comments at key decision points, including but not limited to a reasonable opportunity to comment on all MTPO publication requiring public input. - Seek out and consider the needs of those traditionally underserved by existing transportation systems, such as low-income and minority households, who may face challenges accessing employment and other services. - Coordinate with the statewide transportation and local governments planning public involvement and consultation processes.